J. J. Abrams's unrealized projects: The Stops Along the Way TV series

-Untitled Chris Alender/Justin Doble film
+Untitled sci-fi film

-On 9 December 2014, Abrams and Michael De Luca were producing Chris Alender's sci-fi film with Alender directing and co-writing the script with Justin Doble, as a coproduction between Columbia Pictures and Bad Robot.
+In 2014, Abrams and Michael De Luca were announced to be producing Chris Alender's sci-fi film, with Alender directing and co-writing the script with Justin Doble, as a co-production between Columbia Pictures and Bad Robot.

-Thomas Edison biopic
+Untitled Thomas Edison biopic

-On 15 February 2015, Abrams was set to produce a biopic about Thomas Edison through Bad Robot, with no word about who will write or direct film.
+In February 2015, Abrams was set to produce a biopic about Thomas Edison through Bad Robot, with no word about who will write or direct film.